machine-rally-developers/vo/READMe.md

-# About
+# About (Still in development)

 Virtual Orchestration is the virtual agent that caters for your business or personal use-case.
 Use case such as reduction in customer service phone calls, automation, etc. The virtual orchestration can also be further improved by creating or installing modules from the module market.

 # Run in developer module

-npm run start-dev

-# Run in production mode

-npm start
+- Go to the root server folder
+- Open the terminal in this folder
+- run `node app.js`
+- Go to the root client folder
+- Open the terminal in this folder
+- run `npm start`

-# Plugin developers
+# Module developers

 ## Language required